Camping Gear List

 Packed and ready to go: duffels and organization

 Keeping things organized is essential when we’re packing for a camping trip.
 When packing for car camping, small gear tends to get lost at the bottom of a pack.
 Sea to Summit Ultra-Mesh Stuff Sacks are perfect for keeping small gear, utensils, and first aid essentials neatly organized and easily available, and their lightweight see-through mesh helps identify the contents easily.

-We’ve used our North Face Base Camp Duffel for many years, for both car camping trips and adventure travel.
-This super durable, water-resistant duffel features removable shoulder straps and can be worn either as a backpack or carried like a duffel.
-The XL Base Camp Duffel neatly fits the gear on our list and makes packing and unpacking easy.
-And the duffel’s tough construction has survived travels all over the country, from rough airline baggage handlers to mucky, muddy campsites, and has always held together like a champ and cleaned up easily.
+The Tepui Expedition Duffel Bag is perfect for both car camping trips and adventure travel.
+This ultra-durable duffel neatly fits the gear on our list and makes packing and unpacking quick and easy.
+A heavy-duty polyester canvas and resin coating create a tough water and abrasion resistant exterior that cleans up easy.
+Padded shoulder straps and handles make carrying even heavy loads manageable.
+And the duffel’s tough construction has survived travels of all kind, from rough airline baggage handlers to mucky, muddy campsites, and has held together like a champ.

 We always carry a tote bag or day pack to stash water bottles, snacks, and extra layers when we’re exploring away from the campsite.
 The Flowfold Zip Tote is perfect for loading up on groceries, hauling dinner and snacks over to our friends’ campsite, or carrying towels and toiletries to the campground shower.

 The Cotopaxi Luzon 18L Del Dia and Osprey Daylite Backpack are two of our favorite day packs: they’re both roomy and durable, with plenty of space for snacks, water, a rain shell, and essentials for a day hike.
 And they both pack up small, for easy storage in our camp duffel.